Ess-tatu/Analyzing-sentiment-in-tweets-about-Apple-and-Google-products./README.md

 - Achieved an accuracy of approximately 70%
 - Performed best on neutral tweets
-- Efficient and interpretable, with hyperparameter tuning using GridSearchCV
+- Was efficient and interpretable, with hyperparameter tuning using GridSearchCV

 ### Random Forest Classifier

-- Achieved similar accuracy (~70%) but showed weaker performance on minority classes.
+- Achieved similar accuracy (~70%) but showed weaker performance in minority classes.
-- While more interpretable, it had weaker recall on negative sentiment classification.
+- While more interpretable, it demonstrated weaker recall in negative sentiment classification.
-- Offered feature importance insights and better handling of non-linear relationships
+- It provided feature importance insights and better handling of non-linear relationships

 ### Neural Network

 - Achieved a slightly lower accuracy of 68%
 - Tuned using various hyperparameters (layers, dropout, optimizers)
-- Demonstrated flexibility and potential for further improvement
+- It demonstrated flexibility and potential for further improvement

 ---
 ## Evaluation Metrics